-Dr. Thompson is co-director of the SCCA Melanoma Clinic and widely respected as a leading medical oncologist who has developed better approaches to diagnosing and treating melanoma and kidney cancer.
+Dr. Thompson is Medical Director of the Seattle Cancer Care Alliance Phase I Clinical Trials Program and widely respected as a leading medical oncologist who has developed better approaches to diagnosing and treating melanoma and kidney cancer.

 Providing top quality care with a positive attitude.